sesamyab/docs/docs/news-widget/web-components/sesamy-login.md

 </html>
 ```

-The code above will render a button with the text "Logga In".
+The code above will render a button with the text "Start here!".

+### Variants

+The login component can be rendred in differnt variants with different visaul appearance.
+The variants are specified as a property on the web component:

+- Text (default) (`variant="text"`): Displays the user name and a logout link
+- Picture (`variant="picture"`): Displays the user name and an avatar

+### Profile Href

+The profile href defines where the login component will link to when a logged in user clicks it (e.g.: `profile-href="/profile"`).

 ### Styling